justanhduc/task-spooler/README.md

   TS_SLOTS   amount of jobs which can run at once, read on server start.
   TMPDIR     directory where to place the output files and the default socket.
 Long option actions:
+  --getenv   <var>              get the value of the specified environment variable.
+  --setenv   <var>              set the specified flag to environment.
   --get_label      || -a [id]   show the job label.
 Of the last added, if not specified.
+  --count_running  || -R        return the number of running jobs.
+  --full_cmd       || -F [id]   show full command.
+Of the last added, if not specified.
-  --count_running  || -R        return the number of running jobs --last_queue_id  || -q        show the job ID of the last added.
+  --last_queue_id  || -q        show the job ID of the last added.
 Actions:
   -K       kill the task spooler server